datacamp/viewflow/README.md

 ### Run Pytest

-Before you can run the following command, you'll have to make sure to have an airflow sqlite database.
+Before you can run the following command, you will have to have an airflow sqlite database.
 Run

 `poetry run airflow initdb`